raspberrypi/documentation/configuration/config-txt/video.md

 | 85 | 1280x720 | 60Hz | 16:9 | 720p |
 | 86 | 1366x768 | 60Hz | 16:9 | reduced blanking |

-Note that there is a [pixel clock limit](https://www.raspberrypi.org/forums/viewtopic.php?f=26&t=20155&p=195443#p195443).The highest supported mode is 1920x1200 at 60Hz with reduced blanking.
+Note that there is a [pixel clock limit](https://www.raspberrypi.org/forums/viewtopic.php?f=26&t=20155&p=195443#p195443).The highest supported mode on models prior to the Raspberry Pi 4 is 1920x1200 at 60Hz with reduced blanking, whilst the Raspberry Pi 4 can support up to 4096x2160 at 60Hz.

 ### hdmi_timings